TW Creatives: "The Last Of Michiko" — A Love Story by Amanda Huggins

 Tokyo Weekender’s series TW Creatives feature various works by Japan-based writers, photographers, videographers, illustrators and other creatives in a bid to provide one additional platform for them to exhibit their talent.
 The works submitted here belong entirely to the creators — Tokyo Weekender only takes pride in being one of their most passionate supporters!

-For our latest entry, we present a short fiction work of Kyoto-based author Amanda Huggins.
+For our latest entry, we present a short fiction work of author Amanda Huggins.

 The Last Of Michiko